Limit Theorems for a class of unbounded observables with an application to "Sampling the Lindel\"of hypothesis": Main Results

 We denote

-for the asymptotic mean and the asymptotic variance of Birkhoff sums, $S_{n}(f)$, respectively.
-Then, it can be seen that, under the assumptions we impose on ${ T}$ in \Cref{sec:DS}, $A$ and $\sigma^2$ are independent of the choice of $\fm$; see, for example, \cite[Lemma 3.4]{FZ}.
-In particular, under our assumptions there will be a unique absolutely continuous invariant measure (acip), say $\bar \fm$, then $A(f,T)=\bar\fm(f)$.
-So, we can focus on zero average observables by considering $\overline{f} := f - A$ instead of $f$.
+for the asymptotic mean and the asymptotic variance of Birkhoff sums, $S_{n}(f, T)$, respectively.
+Under the assumptions we impose on $T$ in \Cref{sec:DS}, $A$ and $\sigma^2$ are independent of the choice of ${\overline{m}}$ because each initial measure $\overline m$ converges weakly to the unique unique absolutely continuous invariant probability measure (acip) under the action of $\wh{T}$, and we may focus on zero average observables by considering $\overline{f} := f - A$ instead of $f$.